pictured from left to right: Sister Samantha Turner, Matron Julia Hanvere, artist Brian Whitmore and Chief Executive Kirsten Major.

-One of the weekly creative services Redfolio offered was taking prints of the hands of patients, their relatives or close friends.
-Their names were calligraphed on the prints and given back to the patients and relatives to keep.
-The artists made copies of these prints and these were used in a final artwork made especially for the ward’s unique curved wall.
+One of the weekly creative services Redfolio offered was taking hand prints of patients, their relatives and/or close friends.
+Their names were calligraphed on the prints and given to the patients and relatives to keep.
+The artists made copies of these prints and used these for two large scale artworks for the Unit.
+One work consists of 32 segments of handprints and was made especially for the ward’s unique curved wall.
+Brain and Jane also created two lightboxes with large handprints that gently light up the entrance to the ward, providing a warm welcome to anyone who visits.

 We hope that work will make people stop and read, reflect and smile.
 It may instigate new conversations between current patients and their loved ones.
 It will hopefully also remind the staff of the people that passed through their hands, people who were touched by the care they received.